Have you ever heard about 201 stainless steel? It’s a surprisingly nice metal for outdoor projects that demand a blend of power, finesse, and beauty.

 201 Stainless Steel Outside: The Specs

-Toughness: In certain applications (more on these in a sec), you need an extremely hard metal.
-Guess what’s extremely hard?
-201 stainless steel.
+In certain applications (more on these in a sec), you need an extremely hard metal.

-You’ll get great impact resistance with this choice.
-Toughness in cold conditions is excellent, too.
+You’ll get great impact resistance with 201 stainless steel.
+Its toughness in cold conditions is excellent, too.
 This grade offers about 30% better yield strength than, say, 301 stainless steel (another popular choice) while keeping equal ductility -- allowing designers to reduce heaviness.
 This is what makes 201 stainless so valuable in certain applications.

 The bad news first: 201 stainless steel is not ideal for structural outdoor applications because it’s prone to pitting and crevice corrosion.
 The low nickel content narrows the range of capabilities for the 201 grade, unfortunately.